Northern College (Ontario)

-Northern College of Applied Arts and Technology, commonly known as Northern College, is a college of applied arts and technology in Northern Ontario.
+Northern College of Applied Arts and Technology, commonly known as Northern College, is a college of applied arts and technology in Northern Ontario, Canada.
+It is partnered with private Pures College of Technology in Midland and Scarborough.
 The college's catchment area extends across 58000 sqmi.
 More than 65 communities within Northeastern Ontario are served by four campuses located in Timmins, Kirkland Lake, Moosonee, and Temiskaming Shores (Haileybury).
 Annual enrolment is approximately 1,500 full-time students.
 Annual part-time and continuing education enrolment exceeds 11,000 students.
 Northern College is also home to the Haileybury School of Mines, which predates the college and was founded in 1912.

 History

 Northern College was established during the formation of Ontario's college system in 1967.
 Colleges of applied arts and technology were established on May 21, 1965.
 It is an Ontario College of Applied Arts and Technology.
 The school was founded in 1967 as part of a provincial initiative to create many such institutions to provide career-oriented diploma and certificate courses, as well as continuing education programs to Ontario communities.

 The first campus was built in Kirkland Lake, followed by Porcupine (now part of the amalgamated city of Timmins), Haileybury (where the pre-existing Haileybury School of Mines joined as a campus; now part of the amalgamated city of Temiskaming Shores), and Moosonee, previously the James Bay Education Centre.
 The Northern College tartan was designed by Sylvia Martin.